Our Humanitarian Peer Supporters (HPS)

 Peer support: a link in the chain of recovery for humanitarian aid workers

-Access our peer support team is free of charge and by appointment by email: info@cocreatehumanity.org
+Access to our peer support team is free of charge and available by appointment via email: info@cocreatehumanity.org

-CCH works with a wide network of mental health and holistic care professionals.
-Peer beneficiaries can thus pursue or have a parallel follow-up according to their individual and personal needs.
+CCH works with a wide network of mental health professionals and holistic care practitioners.
+This allows peer beneficiaries to continue or complement their support according to their individual and personal needs.

 Anne-Sophie Porche